 Complexity: As a company’s cloud infrastructure grows, it becomes very complex to manage.
 Managing scale and configurations across many services becomes a complex and tedious task.

-- How Anodot helps: Anodot simplifies the management of complex cloud infrastructures by providing unified visibility, AI-powered insights, automated optimization recommendations, and customizable dashboards and reports.
+- How Anodot helps: Anodot has cloud management tools that simplify complex cloud infrastructures by providing unified visibility, AI-powered insights, automated optimization recommendations, and customizable dashboards and reports.
 This helps you to gain control over your cloud environment, reduce costs, and improve efficiency.

 Security: As scaling increases the attack surface and introduces new security challenges, it becomes essential that scaling maintains robust security measures (like encryption and intrusion detection), especially in newly allocated instances.